tkareine/hackers-tiny-slide-deck/README.md

 * Built for modern browsers (no support for old browsers).
 * Intentionally kept simple to allow easy hacking and customization.
 If you don't like something, download the source code and change it.
-* Tiny, currently 11.0 KiB in size (bundled, minified).
+* Tiny, currently 11.0 KiB in size (bundled, minified, not compressed).
 * Printing the html document is unaffected; CSS styles are for screen media only.
 * Might be one of the fastest ways to prepare a slide deck!